rokmonster/ocr/readme.md

 ## Features

 - Character recognition by [Tesseract](https://github.com/tesseract-ocr/tesseract)
+- Easy install with package managers `apt-get` / `yum`
 - Fast hash based image comparison
 - Automated pick of best-match template (based on first image in media directory)

 ## Future Plans

-- Docker image with all the dependencies (Tesseract libs, and language data files)
+- Automatic download/update of Tesseract data files.
 - Easy to use WebUI.
 Just open [localhost:8080](http://localhost:8080/), upload files, and get results directly in your browser (with a simple `docker run -d -p 8080:8080 $IMAGE`)
 - Ability to use multiple templates in single run
 - Discord BOT mode.
 (Process each image sent to a specific discord channel)